Transfer Credits to Bellevue College

 If you attended another two-year school in Washington state:

-The state of Washington has a common course numbering system for two-year schools.
-This means some schools offer identical courses that have the same number.
-If two schools offer the same common course, they are considered identical and direct equivalents.
+The State of Washington has a common course numbering system for it’s 34 community and technical college schools.
+This means some schools offer identical courses with the same number.
+If two schools offer the same common course, we treat them as identical.
 Common courses have the ampersand symbol (&).
 For Example, ENGL& 101 is a common course.
-If you took ENGL& 101 at a different school, it will transfer to Bellevue College as ENGL& 101.
-If there is no ampersand (&) symbol, it is not a common course and is not guaranteed to be the same.
+If you took ENGL& 101 at another Washington State community and technical college, it transfers to Bellevue College as ENGL& 101.
+Courses without the ampersand (&) symbol are not considered exactly the same.
 For example, “ENGL 101” is not a common course because it does not have the ampersand (&) symbol.

-Please select the degree you are working on now.
-If you plan to complete multiple degrees, please select the first degree you will complete.
+Please select the degree you plan to earn.
+If you plan to complete multiple degrees, please select the first degree you plan to complete.
 You can submit an additional request for your next degree later.
 If you are working on multiple degrees at the same time, you can submit multiple requests.